oscaromeu/ansible-role-helm/README.md

 uninstall: false
 ```

-If set to true it will only remove the installed cli's.
+If set to true it will only remove the installed cli.

 ```yml
 helm_platform: linux